 Method of Instruction

 Students are responsible adults with busy lives.
-I do not have an issue with students coming late to class/missing class with the understanding that work/quiz deadlines are adhered to without exception.
+I do not have an issue with students coming late to class/missing class with the understanding that homework/quiz/extra credit deadlines are adhered to without exception.
 If the student will be missing more than one class, the student should discuss this with me.
 I drop/withdraw a student at certain intervals during the semester if it appears that the student is no longer participating.
 Participation is defined as a combination of completed work, quizzes and class attendance.

 Textbooks and Materials

-See the Textbook/Materials section of this website.
+See the Course Syllabus or Textbook/Materials section of this website.